Akhil-peram/python/README.md

       print(cake is not nums)

-       # id() one of the most impoertant function , it shows th storage location of a variable in the memory of cpu
+       # id() one of the most important function , it shows th storage location of a variable in the memory of cpu
        # it changes location everytime you run

       score=9049